jcs-elpa/company-fuzzy/README.md

 ## Features

 * Work across all backends.
+(Any backend that gives list of string should work)
 * Only uses native `elisp` code.
 * Combined all backends to one backend.
 (Opposite to [company-try-hard](https://github.com/Wilfred/company-try-hard))